Google Arabic – The Complete Guide

 Another interesting fact about Google in Arabic is that there are several ways to spell Google depending on your dialect.
 There doesn’t appear to be one official spelling of Google in Arabic although the official Google Arabic blog uses the English spelling of the Google instead of any of the Arabic variants.

-Many Gulf Arabs pronounce the letter Qaf with a G sound so Google is often spelled the way above in those lands.
+Many Gulf Arabs pronounce the letter Qaf ق with a G sound so Google is often spelled the way above in those lands.
+At the time of writing this post this version had 1,500,000 monthly searches on Google.

-Egyptians pronouns the jeem as a G sound so they prefer to right Google using two jeems.
+Egyptians pronounce the jeem ج as a G sound so they prefer to write Google using two jeems.
+At the time of writing this post this version had 2,740,000 monthly searches on Google.

 PPC on Google Arabic